tayyabwahab/Multiview-Point-Tracking/README.md

    - Additional Dependencies: `winmm.lib; vfw32.lib;` (and any others required by your setup)
 5. Build the solution (Build > Build Solution).

-## Running
-- After a successful build, run the generated executable from Visual Studio or the `Debug`/`Release` output folder.
-- The application presents a dialog UI with controls for starting/stopping processing and display modes (1/4/9 views), and supports loading video files.

 ## Notes
 - This project uses precompiled headers (`stdafx.h`/`StdAfx.h`).
 Ensure PCH settings are enabled in project properties if you upgrade the toolset.
 - Some strings and APIs are ANSI-based; you may need to set the character set to Multi-Byte in Project Properties if Unicode issues arise.
 - The original `ReadMe.txt` is the default AppWizard summary and is included for historical context.

-## Linux/macOS
-This code depends on MFC and Windows-specific APIs (VfW, WinMM) and is not portable to Linux or macOS without significant refactoring.